authomatic/authomatic/doc/source/index.rst

    $ git clone git://github.com/peterhudec/authomatic.git

-Then it's death simple (hence the *Deadsimpleauth*).
+Then it's dead simple (hence the *Deadsimpleauth*).
 Just go through these two steps:

 #.
 Set up the library with :func:`.authomatic.setup`.
 #.
 Log the **user** in by calling :func:`.authomatic.login` inside a *request handler*.